 If the household is able to be diverted from entry into the homeless response system, the Access Point will provide a minimum of 1 referral to mainstream & prevention resources to help stabilize housing.

-Will be tracked by adding referral section to the Step 1.

 If the household is unable to be diverted, the Access point will refer for entry into the Emergency Shelter system (Emergency Shelter, Domestic Violence Shelter or Motel Voucher) if available.
 The Access Point will complete a Step 2 Housing Assessment or schedule the household for a Step 2 Assessment with an Assessor.

+Access Point will provide all households with information regarding local resources to resolve their housing crisis.

 Step 2 Housing Assessment: